Editorial by Industrial Quick Search

 The solvent's composition impacts how well it can remove impurities.
 The electric charge of the solvent is a crucial component.
 The solvent's ability to bond with various inorganic contaminants depends on its charge, which might be positive, negative, or neutral.

 To target specific contaminants, dry air scrubbers quickly spray chemicals into the exhaust stream.
 Pollutants fall out of the air stream due to the reaction between the reagent and the pollutants.
-A dry air scrubber is environmentally benign since the collected particles and the spray is either burned off in the heat of the air stream or caught in a filter.
+A dry air scrubber is environmentally benign since the collected particles and spray are either burned off in the heat of the air stream or caught in a filter.

 A dry air scrubber requires no removal or storage of wastewater, making operation more cost-effective.
 Dry scrubbers are primarily used to catch solvents and acidic vapors.